ThePornDatabase/namer/readme.rst

 For the curious, how is a match made?
 ------------------------------------------------

-It assumes that file names exist as in a format like ```sitename-[YY]YY-MM-DD-Scene.and.or.performer.name.mp4.```.
+Namer assumes that file names exist as in a format like ```sitename-[YY]YY-MM-DD-Scene.and.or.performer.name.mp4.```.
 A powerful regex tries to determine the various parts of a file's name.
 Note that the separating dashes and dots above are interchangeable, and spaces may also be used as separators (or any number of any combo of the three.)
 This regex is overridable, but you really need to know what you're doing and if you don't have all the match groups for the regex, the match from the the PornDB_ will likely not be any where near as robust as it is with a site, a date, and a scene/perform name section.
 You'll have to read the code to figure out how to set this.
 You really shouldn't do it.

 When determining a possible queried match from the PornDB_: